Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Dynamic Meshes.md

 ## Particle Tricks

-*Note: This section describes using Dynamic Meshes for CPU particles.
-A better solution for this use case will be provided in LifeFX.
-Calligraphics RenderGlyph types may also provide a better temporary solution.*
+*Note: This section describes using Dynamic Meshes for CPU particles with automatic motion vector support.
+There are multiple ways to do particles in Kinemation, and the technique presented here may not be best for your project.
+It is provided to simply give you an idea of how Kinemation’s features can be used in creative ways.*

 When working with Dynamic Meshes as particles, you’ll still need a base mesh to work from.
 While any mesh of sufficient size will do, you must make sure that